TandiweP/100-days-of-code/log.md

 ### Day 33: 8/19 Friday
 **Today's Progress**: I completed the first module for Azure training and did a lot of Microsoft 365 setting up/modifying for Porter Truck Repair.
 I also worked on the Ice Cream Menu css for fun and listened to an episode about the advantages of using Vanilla JS over frameworks.

+### Day 34: 8/20 Saturday
+**Today's Progress**: Spent 9hrs doing Microsoft Admin things for Porter Truck Repair.
+Most of it was researching and implementing cloud integrations and literally set up a new desktop so it would be AS SIMPLE TO USE AS POSSIBLE.
+I enjoyed this work, but only had a bit of time to do "fun" coding tonight.